s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 later in this Chapter.

-The focus on modularity through the level of composability functional languages have, can be seen in all the definitions of Haskell functions in the following Chapters of this thesis.
+The focus on modularity through the level of composability functional languages have, can be seen in all the definitions of Haskell functions in the following chapters of this thesis.
 Also, the main functional concept this thesis uses, Arrows, are by nature a result of the desire to generalize modularity.
 We will show how to enable programs based on this concept to benefit from parallelism by using